LSPosed/CorePatch/README.md

 lovesykun： Technical support
 ```
 ### License
-Spring is released under the GPL V2 license.
+CorePatch is released under the GPL V2 license.
 See LICENSE for details.

 ### CI
 You can download dev build from github actions